Describing Functions and Phase Response Curves of Excitable Systems: Event describing functions

+The proposed framework can now be validated against neuronal network simulations that solve the underlying continuous-time ODEs.
+The predicted network periods prove to be relatively good estimates, as shown in Table~\ref{tab:DF}.
+The remaining errors can be attributed to the mismatch between the abstraction of the eDF's input impulses and the continuous spiking waveforms of the ODEs.

-The monotonicity of the event describing function (eDF) implies that there can be only a single intersection point, corresponding to a unique network oscillation solution.
-This uniqueness is closely related to the stability of the solution: a monotonically increasing or decreasing eDF curve functions as an indicator for local stability.
+If the eDF is monotonically decreasing, it implies that there can be at most one intersection and thus at most a single unique solution for the network oscillation period.
+This uniqueness is closely related to the stability of the solution: a monotonically decreasing eDF curve functions as an indicator for local stability.
 Such relations between monotonicity and stability have been central in the work of Angeli and Sontag~\cite{angeli_detection_2004, angeli_monotone_2003}.
-While this property holds for the Hodgkin-Huxley-type systems considered here, it may not generalize to all excitable or neuronal models.\\
+While this property holds for the Hodgkin--Huxley-type systems considered here, it may not generalize to all excitable or neuronal models (especially those with more prominent after-spike nonlinearities).
+Note that, since the event delay $\Delta(T)$ of an excitable system converges to a fixed value \(\Delta T(\infty)\), the eDF necessarily vanishes as $\lim_{t\to\infty} \varphi(t) = 0$.